-My work in this collection embraces the darker side of Mata Hari’s life as much as her gifts, and each uniquely handcrafted piece features elements representative of the challenges she faced as well as the light that she brought into the world.
+Lover her or hate her, Mata Hari is a woman who created her own persona, and for this reason, her story is inspirational.
+My work in this collection embraces the darker side of Mata Hari's life as much as her gifts.
+Each uniquely handcrafted piece features elements representative of the challenges she faced and the light she brought into the world.
 For example, the 1917 choker features bullet holes symbolic of her execution by firing squad juxtaposed to crystals used in the Courage earrings highlighting her glamorous lifestyle and joie de vivre.
-Lover her or hate her, Mata Hari is a woman who created her persona and for this reason, her story is inspirational.
 For example, the 1917 choker features bullet holes symbolic of her execution by firing squad juxtaposed to crystals used in the Courage earrings highlighting her glamorous lifestyle and joie de vivre.

 Who Was Mata Hari?

 Margaretha Geertruida MacLeod, who was most commonly referred to by her stage name of Mata Hari, was a Dutch exotic dancer.
 During World War I, she was convicted of being a German spy.
 Following this, she was executed by a French firing squad just outside of Paris, accused of espionage even though she claimed her innocence till the very end "Remember that all my life as a woman, I have lived as Mata Hari, that I think and act as such, that I have lost all notion of travel, distances, dangers, nothing exists for me "I have encountered in this world riff-raff and good people.
 I lose.
 I win.
 I defend myself when I am attacked.
 I take when someone has taken from me.
 But I beg you to believe me; I have never done an act of espionage against France.
 Never.
 Never."
 Mata Hari

 How the Legacy of Mata Hari Can Inspire Your Life